Have you ever found that you and your client weren’t speaking the same language when talking about a shoot?

 What Should a Mood Board Look Like?

 Mood boards are about inspiration rather than copying.
-They usually contain elements that won’t even appear in the final images.
+They often contain images or elements that won’t even appear in the final images.
 The photos are supposed to represent the qualities of the brand or the desired aesthetic.

 When agencies send photographers mood boards, they usually contain 5-15 images.
 Try to stick to this range for the number of photos in your mood board.